codigo100cera/rpapy/README.md

 pip install virtualenv
 mkdir <your-project-name>
 cd <your-project-name>
-virtualenv create rpapy-env
+virtualenv  <your-venv-name>
-activate rpapy-ev
+activate <your-venv-name>
 pip install rpapy
 ```

-The construction of the project structure is accomplished by executing the following command in the terminal:
+After installed, the construction of the project structure is accomplished by executing the following command in the terminal:
 ```
 rpapy
 ```